JR (artist): Life and career

 JR calls himself an "urban artivist", he creates pervasive art that he puts up on the buildings in the Paris area projects, on the walls of the Middle East, on the broken bridges of Africa or in the favelas of Brazil.
 During the pasting phase, community members take part in the artistic process.
 In Brazil, for example, children became artists for a week.
 In these artistic acts, no scene separates the actors from the spectators.

 After having exhibited in the cities from which JR's subjects came, the photos traveled from New York to Berlin, Amsterdam to Paris As JR remains anonymous and does not frame his huge portraits, he leaves a space for an encounter between a subject/protagonist and a passerby/interpreter, and this is the essence of his work.

 In 2018, JR partnered with Time magazine, to produce their cover story, featuring over two hundred Americans who have been impacted by guns, including "hunters and activists, teachers and police officers, parents and children", to produce "Guns in America"—a talking mural—on one of the most polarizing issues in the United States today.
 JR filmed the 245 contributors in three selected cities, Dallas, St. Louis, Missouri, and Washington, D.C.
 The November 5, 2018 Time cover is a collage of those individuals, whose profiles become a gateway to 245 unique stories.

 In March 2019, JR again reimagined the Louvre pyramid in a 3D optical illusion.
 He used his iconic black and white stickers to make it appear as if the pyramid continued underground in an excavated crater.
 It was left in shreds within a day as visitors walked across it.
 JR embraced its short duration and even said that brevity had been his intent.
 He stated on Twitter: "The images, like life, are ephemeral.
 Once pasted, the art piece lives on its own.
 The sun dries the light glue and with every step, people tear pieces of the fragile paper.
 The process is all about participation of volunteers, visitors, and souvenir catchers."

 JR is well known for his works with a humanistic approach that portray social realities.
 In November 2019, JR worked with a group of prisoners in a maximum-security prison in Tehachapi (California) and created a piece on the ground of a large courtyard of that institution.
 The great mural, photographed from a drone, shows the portraits of prisoners and former convicts who shared their stories.
 His intention was to give "a voice to inmates" and humanize their environment.

+He is married to the artist Prune Nourry.